aws-samples/generative-ai-falcon-40b-instruct-notebooks/README.md

 ### Large Language Model Customization Notebooks

-This repository provides a collection of Generative AI engineering notebooks that demonstrate how to use Amazon SageMaker JumpStart SDK to customize Large Language Models (LLMs) inference.
-The notebooks show using Falcon model variants how to apply basic levels of prediction customization such as: decoding strategies, prompting techniques, and Retrieval-Augmented Generation.
-The notebooks are designed to be easy to deploy and follow, making them a good resource for learning about LLM customization.
+This repository provides a collection of Generative AI engineering notebooks that demonstrate how to use Amazon SageMaker JumpStart SDK to customize Large Language Models (LLMs).
+The notebooks show using the Falcon model variants how to apply basic levels of inference customization such as: decoding strategies, prompting techniques, and Retrieval-Augmented Generation.
+The notebooks are designed to be easy to deploy and follow, making them a good resource for learning about LLM inference customization.

 The following Amazon SageMaker Studio notebooks are available in this repository:
 - `LLM-Custom-Decoding-Falcon40B-G5.ipynb` demonstrates how to generate text using different decoding strategies with [Amazon SageMaker JumpStart SDK](https://sagemaker.readthedocs.io/en/v2.82.0/overview.html#use-prebuilt-models-with-sagemaker-jumpstart) and [Falcon-40B-Instruct model](https://huggingface.co/tiiuae/falcon-40b-instruct).